 If you're just starting out on a keto diet, we bet you've asked yourself the question, "is peanut butter keto?" right?
 Well, we have all the nitty-gritty details for you, along with our favorite brands, recipes, tips, and tricks.
 Read on to learn all about everyone's favorite snack, peanut butter.

 What is peanut butter?

-Peanut butter, like all nut butter (even though peanuts aren’t a nut, they’re a legume 😉 ), is simply peanuts ground into a paste.
-Sometimes oil is added to help make the butters smooth and sometimes flavors and sugars are added in as well.
+Peanut butter, like all nut butter (even though peanuts aren't a nut, they're a legume), is simply peanuts ground into a paste.
+Sometimes oil is added to help make the butter smooth, and sometimes, flavors and sugars are added in as well.

 Today, peanut butter is used in all sorts of ways.
-From straight up on a spoon as a snack to stirred into baked goods, desserts, even savory dishes.
-Peanut butter is also used often in marinades or sauces.
-We can’t think of anything that you couldn’t include peanut butter on, just look at this peanut butter burger!
+From straight up on a spoon as a snack to stirred into baked goods, desserts, and even savory dishes.
+Peanut butter is also often used in marinades or sauces.
+We can't think of anything that you couldn't include peanut butter on!

 Is all peanut butter keto-friendly?

 No, not all peanut butter is keto-friendly.
 When choosing peanut butter for your low-carb diet, you'll want to make sure that the peanut butter is free from added sugars.